microsoft/LightGBM/docs/Python_API.md

 ####booster()

     Get the underlying lightgbm Booster of this model.
-    This will raise an exception when fit was not called
+    This will raise an exception when it's called before fit().

     Returns
     -------